GB energy supply...how did it happen and what happens next?

 Joe Malinowski, founder of award winning energy price comparison website TheEnergyShop.com commented.

 "GB energy supply may be the first energy supplier to go bust, but it certainly will not be the last.
 The question is not if others follow, but rather how many?"

 Joe Malinowski continued;

-"When switching to a smaller energy supplier do your research and make sure you understand the risks.
+"When switching energy supplier to a smaller supplier do your research and make sure you understand the risks.
 Stay clear of suppliers that take payments in advance.
 Many of the larger suppliers now offer very competitive tariffs so, if switching to a new entrant, make sure any additional savings are worth the risk.
 Finally, check your credit balance regularly and ask for a refund if it gets too large."